BridgesLab/Lab-Documents/Experimental Policies/bayesian-analyses.md

 ### How Much Protein is Optimal Post-Exercise

 One example is the question of how much protein is optimal post-resistance training workout.
 I had been teaching for years that the max was 20-30g and beyond that there wsa no advantage.
 This was based on several feeding experiments with whey protein looking at muscle protein synthesis as the endpoint.
-However in December a provocative paper came out showing that up to 100g could be absorbed and stored and that the true maximum may be higher.
+However in December a provocative paper [@trommelenAnabolicResponseProtein2023] came out showing that up to 100g could be absorbed and stored and that the true maximum may be higher.
 There are several important differences in this study including a more natural protein source (milk proteins mostly a combination of whey and casein, compared with casein alone) and much more rigorous endpoints by the use of stable isotopes.
 I am a cynical person by nature, but this paper made me change my opinion greatly.
 In other words by prior hypothesis (max protein uptake is 20-30g) was updated by new data (this new paper) and my new posterior opinion suggests the levels might be higher.
 Fundamentally this happens to me a lot when newer (or better) data updates our understanding of the world and we update the likliehood of something being true.
 This is an example of inferential Bayesian reasoning.
-The math behind this is this (from https://en.wikipedia.org/wiki/Bayesian_inference):
+The math behind this is found on this  [Wikipedia Article on Bayesian Inference](https://en.wikipedia.org/wiki/Bayesian_inference):

--   $P(H|E)$ is the probability of hypothesis A given that data B was obtained.
+-   $P(H|E)$ is the probability of hypothesis given that the evidence (E) was obtained.
 Also known as the *posterior probability*.
--   $P(E|H)$ is the probability of observing E given this hypothesis
+-   $P(E|H)$ is the probability of observing the evidence given this hypothesis.
+This is also known as the *likelihood*.
--   $P(H)$ is the probability of the hypothesis before hte data (the *prior probability*)
+-   $P(H)$ is the probability of the hypothesis before the data is observed (the *prior probability*).
+Think of this as how likely you think the result is before you see the data.
--   $P(E)$ is the probability of the evidence, or the *marginal liklihood*
+-   $P(E)$ is the probability of the evidence, or the *marginal liklihood*.
+This is true for all hypotheses being tested.

 Together these are connected by Bayes' rule